testsmt/yinyang/docs/customization.rst

 yinyang's bug detection logic is based on three lists: ``crash_list, duplicate_list, ignore_list`` of ``config/config.py`` which you can customize. yinyang detects crash bugs by matching the stdout and stderr of the solvers in the ``crash_list`` .
 If yinyang detects a bug this way, it subsequently matches the crash message against all strings in ``duplicate_list``.
 The ``duplicate_list`` is useful to filter out repeatedly occurring bugs from getting copied to ``./bugs``.
 The ``ignore_list`` can be used to filter out errors occurring in a solver call.
 By default yinyang detects mutants returning non-zero exit codes as crashes except those that match with the ``ignore_list``.

-The below setup shows the three list in ``config/config.py`` that worked well in practice for Z3 and CVC4.
+The below setup shows the three lists in ``config/config.py`` that worked well in practice for Z3 and CVC4.

 .. code-block:: python3